CDSoft/pp/src/pp.md

 implementation for my own needs, as well as an opportunity to play with Haskell.

 `pp` takes strings as input and incrementally builds an environment which is a lookup table containing variables and various other information.
 Builtin macros are Haskell functions that takes arguments (strings) and the current environment and build a new environment in the IO monad.
-User defined macros are simple definitions, arguments are numbered $1$ to $N$.
+User defined macros are simple definitions, arguments are numbered 1 to N.

 `pp` emits the preprocessed document on the standard output.
 Inputs are listed on the command line and concatenated, the standard input is used when no